쉐도잉 연습: ENGLISH SPEECH | ANNE HATHAWAY: Paid Family Leave (English Subtitles) - YouTube로 영어 말하기 배우기

 So why do we continue to undervalue fathers and overburden mothers?

-Paid parental leave is not about taking days off work; it is about creating freedom to define roles, to choose how to invest time, and to establish new, positive cycles of behavior.
+It's about creating the freedom to define roles, to choose how to invest time, and to establish new positive cycles of behavior.

 Companies that have offered paid parental leave for employees have reported improved employee retention, reduced absenteeism and training costs, and boosted productivity and morale.